Home Truck Accidents

 When it comes to determining blame for a truck accident, there are several parties that can carry the brunt of the responsibility.
 This includes:

-• The driver: Truck drivers have the same duty of care to the vehicles around them as other motor vehicle operators on the road – even more so, because they are professional drivers with a commercial driver’s license.
-When they behave in a negligent manner and it results in an accident, this duty of care is violated.
-While most commercial truckers care about safety, too many drive recklessly or under the influence of narcotics, and do not take their legally mandated breaks.
+• The driver: Truck drivers have the same duty of care to the vehicles around them as other motor vehicle operators on the road—even more so because they are professional drivers with a commercial driver's license.
+When they behave in a negligent manner, which results in an accident, this duty of care is violated.
+While most commercial truckers care about safety, too many drive recklessly or under the influence of narcotics and do not take their legally mandated breaks.

 • The trucking company: There are times when truckers drive recklessly or violate federal regulations because their parent companies put unreasonable expectations on them.
 This can lead to overloaded trucks or deadlines that do not allow drivers to rest appropriately.
 Your lawyer should investigate the circumstances of the accident to determine if the trucking company put profit over safety.

 • Truck and part manufacturers: Defective motor vehicles present distinct dangers to drivers on Nebraska’s interstates and highways.
-This is especially true when the vehicle in question is a massive semi-truck, with thousands of vital parts.
-If you were involved in a truck accident due to an equipment malfunction, we can pursue legal action against the manufacturer to get you and your family justice.
+This is especially true when the vehicle in question is a massive semi-truck with thousands of vital parts.
+If you were involved in a truck accident due to an equipment malfunction, we could pursue legal action against the manufacturer to get you and your family justice.

 Available Compensation for Truck Accident Claims

-After listening to your full account of what happened and reviewing police reports, company documents, eyewitness reports, and medical records, our team will be able to determine the precise amount of compensation you deserve.
+After listening to your full account of what happened and reviewing police reports, company documents, eyewitness reports, and medical records, our law firm can determine the precise amount of compensation you deserve.
 This will include all costs incurred as a result of your accident, such as:

 • Reduced quality of life